-(After many years in a successful real estate career, I still think I would have at least $400,000 more in the bank if I had read - and implemented - a list of tips like this as a new agent.)
+After over 20 years of a successful real estate career (starting with 12 people on my contact list back in 2000 - yikes!)
+I still think I would have at least $500,000 more in the bank if I had read - and implemented - a list of tips like this as a new agent.

 So... let's get started!